theforeman/theforeman.org/plugins/foreman_templates/5.0/index.md

 # 2.1 Uninstallation

-If you later decide to remove the plugin, you need to clean it's custom data.
-Otherwise you'd get error e.g. on settings page, that some class can't be instantiated.
+If you later decide to remove the plugin, you need to clean its custom data.
+Otherwise you'd get an error e.g. on settings page, that some class can't be instantiated.
 Before removing the plugin from your Foreman instance, make sure to run following command

 ```sh
 foreman-rake templates:cleanup
 ```

 This cleans up internals so the plugin can be safely uninstalled.
-The tempaltes that were created remain untouched.
+The templates that were created remain untouched.
 The remove the plugin after clean up differs based on how you installed it.
 If you used foreman-installer or installed plugin by package directly, then you just need to uninstall the plugin package using rpm/dpkg.
 For git installations, just remove it from bundler files.

 # 3. Configuration